borodark/wsu/methods/project/README.md

 ##### AAL
 ![AAL](aal_returns.svg)

-In the first chart (yearly scaled), we see that the trend in stable in general except arounf the years: 1997 and 2009.
+In the first chart (yearly scaled), we see that in 2008 there ere outliers (extreme values) in the chart.
+Afterwards, the fluctioations continue to occure but withou outlier values,; within a dcreasing range until after the year of 2011.
-The monthly-scaled chart also shows a stable chart.
+The other chart is for a different scale (monthly) which shows a stable trend.
-TODO Ali - write interpretation

 ##### Reliance